Man nabbed 4 hours after fleeing traffic stop

 Several hours later, authorities learned Davenport was in a brown pickup truck, obtained in Huron, and the vehicle was eastbound on U.S. 6.

-State troopers were positioned on multiple routes leading back to Cleveland, and the pikckup truck was observed on I-90 near Ohio 254 in Sheffield.
+State troopers were positioned on multiple routes leading back to Cleveland, and the pickup truck was observed on I-90 near Ohio 254 in Sheffield.
 A traffic stop was initiated and the driver, passenger and suspect were taken into custody.

 All three suspects were incarcerated in the Erie County Jail.